InstituteforDiseaseModeling/data_access_library/README.md

 **How to:**

-In this repo, we have a sample Quarto document [simple_plot.qmd](r/samples/simple_plot/simple_plot.qmd) that shows how add metadata and use R code chunks.
+In this repo, we have a sample Quarto document [simple_plot.qmd](r/samples/simple_plot/simple_plot.qmd) that shows how to add metadata and use R code chunks.
 If you are using codespace, an Rstudio Server instance is running on port 8787 (username: **rstudio**, password: **rstudio**) and you can edit the `.qmd` file directly in the browser or add your own:

 ![](assets/rstudio_login.png)

-You should handle `install.packages` and `library` commands to install and load the required R packages for reporducibilty, or provide a [install_packages.R](r/samples/simple_plot/install_packages.R) file so that others can reproduce your code easily.
+You should handle `install.packages` and `library` commands to install and load the required R packages for reproducibility, or provide a [install_packages.R](r/samples/simple_plot/install_packages.R) file so that others can reproduce your code easily.

-## 4. Basic Quarto commands
+## 4. Key Quarto commands

 You can open a terminal window in the codespace and run the following commands to build the quarto document, for example: